What are the bearers of hidden states? On an important ambiguity in the formulation of Bell's theorem: Introduction

 One terminological remark is in place here.
 The terms ``hidden variables'' and ``hidden states'' can be misleading in at least three ways.
 First, the word ``hidden'' suggests that the postulation of these variables/states does not lead to any observable predictions.
 Although this might be the case for some HVTs, this is by no means a defining feature of hidden variables/states.
 Second, one might suppose that HVTs do not exhaust all theories that are alternatives to the standard QM.
 The argument for this claim would be that some such theories may not postulate hidden variables/states.
 However, the word ``hidden'' here merely indicates that the postulated variables/states involve something that is not captured (or at least not fully captured) by the quantum state and either supplements or replaces it.
 Clearly, every theory that attempts to account for the same phenomena as the standard QM but differs from it at the level of ontology must postulate some hidden variables/states \textit{in this sense}.
-Third, the formulation of Bell's theorem in terms of HVTs may misleadingly suggest that we can avoid the conclusion of non-locality by rejecting the assumption of the existence of hidden variables/states.
-However, this reasoning ignores the fact that the standard QM itself is non-local in some sense (although this issue is subtle; see section \ref{sec:locally-determinate}), so if there is any way to account for quantum phenomena in a local way, it requires some hidden variables/states in our sense.
-Despite these confusing connotations of the word ``hidden'', I use the terms ``hidden variables'' and ``hidden states'' because this terminology has become widespread, and it makes the connection of this paper with the literature on Bell's theorem more conspicuous.
+Third, the formulation of Bell's theorem in terms of HVTs may misleadingly suggest that we can avoid the conclusion of nonlocality by rejecting the assumption of the existence of hidden variables/states.
+However, this reasoning ignores the fact that the standard QM itself is nonlocal in some sense (although this issue is subtle; see section \ref{sec:locally-determinate}), so if there is any way to account for quantum phenomena in a local way, it requires some hidden variables/states in our sense.
+Despite these confusing connotations of the word ``hidden'', I use the terms ``hidden variables'' and ``hidden states'' because this terminology has become widespread, and it makes the connection of this paper with the literature on Bell's theorem more conspicuous. \footnote{One of the reviewers of this journal is still dissatisfied with my usage of the terminology of ``hidden variables'' and ``hidden states'', even after these clarifications.
+This reviewer suggests that all instances of the word ``hidden'' are superfluous and that ``what's being described and discussed is always just a totally generic theory with whatever properties are explicitly mentioned''.
+I do not quite agree: some theories may describe phenomena that do not occur in Bell's Experiment (and other similar experiments), and such theories could be both local and consistent with the predictions of QM for Bell's Experiment (by virtue of not asserting anything about the latter).
+Therefore, an HVT is not just any theory but, as I put it in the main text, ``a theory that attempts to account for the same phenomena as the standard QM but differs from it at the level of ontology'' by postulating ``something that is not captured (or at least not fully captured) by the quantum state''. }